NotMarco97/enterprise-entra-id-lab/README.md

 ## Project Objective

 Develop hands-on experience administering Microsoft Entra ID by building an enterprise identity environment from the ground up.
-This lab focuses on understanding not only *how* Microsoft Entra features work, but *why* organizations implement them to manage identities, applications, devices, and security at scale.
+This lab focuses on understanding not only *how* Microsoft Entra features work, but *why* organizations implement them to manage identities, applications, and security at scale.

 ---